Frequently Asked Questions

 Survival rates vary by kind of cancer, but for all cancers diagnosed between 1996 and 2002, the 5-year relative survival rate is 66 percent, up from 51 percent between 1975 and 1977.
 This increase is largely attributed to earlier detection and new or improved treatments.

-Although not a requirement of Comprehensive Cancer Centers of Nevada, most patients come to the center for the first time through physician referrals.
+Although not a requirement of Comprehensive Cancer Centers, most patients come to the center for the first time through physician referrals.
 Cancer is usually first suspected or detected by primary care physicians, gynecologists, internists, pathologists, surgeons, or others.

 Another consideration is your insurance coverage.
 Some insurance companies require that you have a referral from your primary care (or other) physician before seeing a specialist.
 If this is a requirement of your insurance company, please make sure that your primary care or other physician has provided a referral before scheduling your first appointment.